centreon/centreon-plugins/tests/README.md

 robot tests/
 ```

-you can filter the tests run by specifying -e to exclude and -i to include a specific tag before the file path.
+you can filter the tests run by specifying -e to exclude and -i to include a specific tag before the file path, or change the path to sub directories or specific files.

+### perl connector

+By default, plugins are run as a perl script with the centreon_plugins.pl script.
+If you have fatpacked the plugins
+you can use the option `CENTREON_PLUGINS:/path/to/your/fatpacked.pl` to run the fatpacked version of the plugins.
+The fatpacked version will be run with the perl connector instead of being run as a perl script.

 ## Get new data